contentkingpins/mva-inbound-posting-form/vendor_docs/README.md

 These files contain:
 - The vendor's unique code
+- The vendor's API key
 - API endpoint information
 - Authentication details
 - Required request format
 - Example code snippets

 You can generate these files using the vendor management script.

+## Security Considerations

+- Each vendor has their own API key for improved security
+- If a vendor's API key is compromised, it can be regenerated without affecting other vendors
+- The system can track API usage on a per-vendor basis
+- Vendor-specific API keys allow for more granular control over API access